reactioncommerce/reaction-docs/public-docs/devs-update-custom-plugin.md

   - Alternatively enter `bin/package-link <package-name> <path-to-package-repo>` for any package that is not located in  `../api-plugins`
 - When you're done testing, run `bin/package-unlink <package-name>`

+#### Some additional notes for linking packages
+- It should work to link multiple plugins at once (one at a time)
+- If you do not unlink before you stop the `api` service, you will likely get into a loop where the API won't ever start.
+If this happens, delete the node_modules volume with something like `docker volume rm reaction_api_node_modules`, and then `docker-compose up -d` should work.
+- When you make changes to the package repo code, run the same `bin/package-link` command again.
+You do NOT have to (and must not) manually restart the `api` container.
+The Reaction API will magically restart after the linking finishes.

 ## Plugins Must Import Code According to Node ECMAScript Module Rules

 Most named imports do not work at this time and will need to be rewritten.
 Some examples: